javaswapdevelpment/java-document/community-social/telegram.md

 Want to ppen a local SALT community in your local language on Telegram?

 Talk with us and we will fund you.

+**Community manager**

+Would you like to keep the channel on Telegram [t.me/SaltSwap](https://t.me/SaltSwap) clean of spam and help answer questions from the community?

+We are opening a community manager role.
+We will pay you in SALT.